BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_The_Physics_Engine.md

 Playground example - http://www.babylonjs-playground.com/#BXII

-The pyhscis engine is in charge of calculating the body's velocity.
+The pyhsics engine is in charge of calculating the body's velocity.
 Changing it will not make it fixed, but give it a "push".
 The physics engine will take the velocity into account and will modify it using gravity and collision interactions.

 #### Angular velocity